Dr-A-Soni/Biostatisics-Projects/README.md

-# Biostatisics-Projects
-Hands-On projects in biostatistics, RWE and machine learning using R. Covers Clinical trial analysis, epidemiologyy and predictive modeling.
+# Biostatistics & Data Science Projects

+Welcome to my portfolio of **Biostatistics and Clinical Data Science Projects**.
+Each project demonstrates hands-on skills in **R, Clinical trial analysis, Real-World Evidence (RWE), Predictive Modeling**, and many more.